zelrealm/sogamo-ios-library/README.md

 # Sogamo Analytics API on iOS #
-If you want to integrate th Sogamo Analytics API with your iPhone / iPad application, first download the latest [zip archive](http://sogamp.com/) and extract the files.
+To integrate th Sogamo Analytics API with your iPhone / iPad application, first download the latest [zip archive](http://sogamo.com/) and extract the files.

 The repository contains two folders: